How to calculate sell-through rate & improve it if it’s too low

 The limitations of sell-through rate

-Second, sell-through rate only tells you about your current inventory levels, not your future needs.
-For example, if you have a high sell-through rate for a particular product, you might need to order more of that product to keep up with customer demand.
+Second, it only tells you about your current inventory levels, not your future needs.
+For example, if you have a high STR for a particular product, you might need to order more of that product to keep up with customer demand.
 On the other hand, if you have a low sell-through rate for a product, you might want to reduce your order quantity or discontinue the product altogether.

 Third, sell-through rate can be affected by seasonal factors that are out of your control.
 For example, if you sell winter clothes, you’ll probably have a higher sell-through rate in the winter than in the summer.
 This doesn’t mean your business is doing better in the winter; it just means that people are buying more winter clothes.

-Finally, sell-through rate can be affected by changes in customer behavior that are out of your control.
+Finally, it can be affected by changes in customer behavior that are out of your control.
 For example, if a new fashion trend becomes popular, you might see a spike in sales for the products that are in style.

 Similarly, if there’s a recession, people might cut back on their spending, and your sales will decrease.
 Despite these limitations, sell-through rate is still a helpful metric for managing inventory.